Frequently Asked Questions

 Do you do standardized testing?

-No. We feel that tests like the “Smarter Balanced”/WA-AIM take away at least a week of important student instruction time, impose a narrow focus to the curriculum, are unfair to students who do not test well, and do not give us any information that we don’t already have from the non-standardized, informative testing that is done here at Tilden almost every day.
+No. We feel that tests like the “Smarter Balanced”/WA-AIM take away at least a week of important student instruction time, impose a narrow focus to the curriculum, are unfair to students who do not test well, and do not give us any information that we don’t already have from the non-standardized, informative testing we do here at Tilden almost every day.

 Where do students go after Tilden?

-Our graduates have been accepted and welcomed at every private and parochial middle school in the area.
-Some also opt to go to public schools, often in the Highly Capable Cohort programs.
+Our graduates have been accepted and welcomed at every private, parochial, and public middle school in the area.

 Do you have before- or after-school care for students?